undefinedDarkness/undefineddarkness.github.io/src/lorem.md

 And this was his message: “After me comes the one more powerful than I, the straps of whose sandals I am not worthy to stoop down and untie.
 I baptize you with water, but he will baptize you with the Holy Spirit.”
 >>> Mark 1:6-8

+The design of the site was havily inspired by: https://www.kunisch.info/ and some of the fonts were chosen with the help of cae

 ## Edge Cases
 Inline in code sections:
 ```sh